REGISTRATION

 Having your entry selected in the lottery makes you an officially registered participant entitled to the following benefits:

-- Four ambulances and paramedic teams on the route each day.
+• Four ambulances and paramedic teams on the route each day.

-- Traffic controlled by Iowa State Patrol officers at select high traffic intersections throughout the day.
+• Traffic controlled by Iowa State Patrol officers at select high-traffic intersections throughout the day.

-- Baggage transported from overnight-to-overnight community and unloaded for participants at the end of each day.
+• Baggage transported from overnight to overnight community and unloaded for participants at the end of each day.

-- Free sag service, which patrols the route to pick up riders who break down either physically or mechanically.
+• Free SAG service, which patrols the route to pick up riders who break down either physically or mechanically.

-- Ten bicycle repair shops dispersed throughout the route, and additional repair services available in the campgrounds during the day and in the evenings.
-Participants will pay for their own repairs, however, the shops will offer discounts for registered participants on all repairs, accessories and RAGBRAI apparel.
+• Ten bicycle repair shops dispersed throughout the route, and additional repair services available in the campgrounds during the day and in the evenings.
+Participants will pay for their own repairs, however, the shops will offer discounts for registered participants on all repairs, accessories, and RAGBRAI apparel.

-- Provision for camping locations in each host community, in addition to food vending areas, shuttle services, shower services and entertainment.
+• Provision for camping locations in each host community, in addition to food vending areas, shuttle services, shower services, and entertainment.

-- Colorful and distinct, route signs that mark the bike route and the separate support vehicle route.
+• Colorful and distinct, route signs that mark the bike route and the separate support vehicle route.

-- A free embroidered patch for week-long riders.
+• A free embroidered patch for week-long riders.

-- The annual Expo on the Saturday before the ride starts.
+• The annual Expo on the Saturday before the ride starts.
 The Expo features the latest in bicycle equipment, accessories and apparel.

-- A free Karras Loop patch for registered participants who complete the optional Karras Loop (while supplies last).
+• A free Karras Loop patch for registered participants who complete the optional Karras Loop (while supplies last).

 Parking at the Starting Town and Ending Town

-It is the responsibility of the Group Contact who receives the participant packet to carefully distribute these items to the proper rider or non-rider.
-Any correspondence to The Des Moines Register’s RAGBRAI office should include the unique identification number assigned, along with the person’s name, address and telephone number.
+Any correspondence to the RAGBRAI office should include the unique identification number assigned, along with the person’s name, address and telephone number.

 Wristband and Bike Band Instructions

 NOTE: Do not put the wristband on until the week of RAGBRAI.
 The only way to remove it is to cut the band or ruin the snap.
-If the snap was ruined in the mail or a part of it is missing, stop by the Register trailer in the campground for replacement.
+If the snap was ruined in the mail or a part of it is missing, stop by any RAGBRAI Merchandise Trailer with the broken band for replacement.
 The wristband is to be worn on the wrist, not attached to the bike, an ankle or hanging from a key chain.
-The bike band should be fastened on the top bar of your bicycle.

 To attach:

-- Insert one finger behind snap when closing to exert pressure and create the proper “comfort space” for the wearer.
+• Insert one finger behind snap when closing to exert pressure and create the proper “comfort space” for the wearer.

-- Cut off band excess.
+• Cut off band excess.

 Refunds and Selling or Transferring Tags